stengerh/foo_devconsole/README.md

 Click the *Freeze* button to suspend updates to the message list view.
 Click the *Unfreeze* button to resume updates.

+Press Ctrl+C or choose *Copy* from the context menu of the message list view to copy the selected entry to the clipboard.

 Limitations
 -----------

 * The DevConsole window cannot be embedded into the main window.
 This is a consequence of its design.
 * Long messages will be truncated horizontally and vertically.
 * DevConsole does not support logging messages to disk.
-* DevConsole does not support copying messages to the clipboard.
 * The font of the message list view cannot be configured.
 * The message buffer is unbounded.
 The memory usage will grow indefinitely unless the message buffer is manually cleared.